 NOTE: I have just marked the topics inline with the AWS Exam Blue Print.
 So be sure to check the same, as it is updated regularly and go through Whitepapers, FAQs and Re-Invent videos.

-AWS Solutions Architect – Associate (Feb 2018) Exam Resources
+AWS Solutions Architect – Associate SAA-C01 Exam Resources

-- Udemy AWS Certified Solutions Architect Associate Exam Mastery 2018 – Covers the exam topics in detail, is extensive, scenario based practice questions and visual aids.
+- DolfinEd Udemy AWS Certified Solutions Architect Associate Exam Mastery – [Highest rated] AWS course which covers the exam topics in detail, is extensive, scenario based practice questions and visual aids.

-- Braincert AWS Solutions Architect – Associate (Feb 2018) Practice Exams, which provide extensive scenario based questions
+- Braincert AWS Solutions Architect – Associate SAA-C01 Practice Exams, which provide extensive scenario based questions

-- I have limited 70% OFF discount coupons for Udemy AWS Solutions Architect – Associate (Feb 2018) Practice Exams
+- Udemy AWS Solutions Architect – Associate SAA-C01 Practice Exams

-- Signed up with AWS for the Free Tier account which provides a lot of the Services to be tried for free with certain limits which are more then enough to get things going.
-Be sure to decommission anything, if you using any thing beyond the free limits, preventing any surprises 🙂
+- Signed up with AWS for the Free Tier account which provides a lot of the Services to be tried for free with certain limits which are more than enough to get things going.
+Be sure to decommission services beyond the free limits, preventing any surprises 🙂

 - Also, use QwikLabs for introductory courses which are free